labex-labs/open-source-labs/css/30-seconds-of-css/lab-stylized-quotation-marks/intro.md

 # Introduction

-In this lab, we will explore the `quotes` property in CSS and learn how to customize the style of inline quotation marks.
-We will use the `<q>` element to add quotes to our text and then apply different characters for the opening and closing quotes using the `quotes` property.
-By the end of this lab, you will have a solid understanding of how to use this property to add a personal touch to your web pages.
+In this lab, we will explore the `quotes` property in CSS, which allows us to customize the quotation marks used for inline quotes.
+We will learn how to use this property to define our own opening and closing quote characters, and apply them to `<q>` elements in our HTML.
+By the end of this lab, you will have a better understanding of how to add a personal touch to the styling of your web pages.